azamsharp/azamsharp.github.io/_posts/testing.md

 @Query(filter: #Predicate { $0.limit > 100 && $0.name.contains("Vac") }) private var budgets: [Budget]
 ```

-Predicate parameters are not always static/fixed.
+Predicates are not always implemented using static/fixed values.
 You can also make dynamic predicates.
 This means predicate will be based on a parameter passed to it.

-The following code snippet demonstrates the initialization of the view with the note parameter.
-This parameter plays a crucial role in initializing the ```Query``` object, enabling the creation of dynamic queries.
+The following code snippet demonstrates the initialization of a view with the note parameter.
+This parameter plays a crucial role in initializing the ```Query``` object and enabling the creation of dynamic queries.

 ``` swift
 @Query private var transactions: [Transaction]